rosasurfer/bfx-core-volume/README.md

 Demonstration
 -------------
 The project is hosted on a [demo server](http://bfx.rosasurfer.com/).
-To use it as a license server change the line added to
+To use it as a license server change the line in
 ```C:\Windows\System32\drivers\etc\hosts``` (read about the network configuration above) into
 ```
 89.163.167.173  www.bankersfx.com